 "Cowboys Dead" is also a tip of the hat to the late, great "Cowboy" Neal Cassady, the larger-than-life man who infamously was at the wheel and whose ineffable spirit lives on in the writings of Jack Kerouac, Allen Ginsburg and Ken Kesey, and certainly in the music of the Grateful Dead.

 The core band consists of Dave Dardine on lead guitar and vocals, Ken Duran on rhythm guitar and vocals, Doug Salmon on bass guitar, Ed Anderson on vocals and harp, and Dave White on drums.

-Dave Dardine's got on the bus at first his Dead show at Dillon Stadium in 1974 which he credits for turning him on to what happens when the music plays the band.
+Dave Dardine got on the bus at first his Dead show at Dillon Stadium in 1974, which he credits for turning him on to what happens when the music plays the band.
 He leads Cowboys Dead with a drive and passion for excellence in live music.
-Never satisfied with the surface, Dave has spent a lifetime digging deep into the roots of the Grateful Dead sound, especially the music that influenced Jerry Garcia - from bluegrass to blues to jazz and reggae.
+Never satisfied with the surface, Dave has spent a lifetime digging deep into the roots of the Grateful Dead sound, especially the music that influenced Jerry Garcia - from bluegrass to blues to R&B to jazz and reggae.
 Dave is a seasoned musician, and has had the honor of opening shows for Phish, George Thorogood, Winona Ryder, Merle Saunders and Coco Montoya.